-'There are several pieces of legislation under which information may be accessed from public organisations, including schools.
-These include the GDPR, the DPA and the Freedom of Information Act 200072.
-Access to a pupil’s educational information held by a maintained school is covered by a parent’s right of access under the Education (Pupil Information) Regulations 2005.
+There are several pieces of legislation under which information may be accessed from public organisations, including schools.
+These include the GDPR, the DPA and the Freedom of Information Act 200069.
+Access to a pupil’s educational record held by a maintained school or non-maintained special school is covered by a parent’s right of access under the Education (Pupil Information) (England) Regulations 2005.

-'Headteachers at maintained schools, including maintained special schools, must ensure the statutory requirements for the transfer of records between schools are fulfilled, including the completion of the CTF.
-This requirement is set out in the Education (Pupil Information) Regulations 2005, as amended.
+Headteachers at maintained schools, including maintained special schools, must ensure the statutory requirements for the transfer of records between schools are fulfilled, including the completion of the CTF.
+This requirement is set out in the Education (Pupil Information) (England) Regulations 200572, as amended.